TorchLean

 This pattern lets Lean re-run the same arithmetic and reject JSON that does not match:

-• the JSON is untrusted,
+• the JSON is externally produced,

 • Lean recomputation is the source of truth,